-- 10.1 Change of RC and/or Room - 10.1.1 Requests for a change of RC and/or room are normally not considered.
+Change of RC and/or Room

+Requests for a change of RC and/or room are normally not considered.
 Residents who have a genuine need to change their RC and/or room during the residential period must consult their Resident Tutor.
+Such request should be specifically made and approved by the Residential College Master or his/her authorised delegates.

+Move-out

-Such request should be specifically made and approved by the Residential College Master or his/her authorised delegates. - 10.2 Move-out - 10.2.1 Residents are required to vacate their rooms on or before the deadline stipulated by the RCU, confirmation of withdrawal or termination of residency, out-bound exchange, leave of absence, deferment of study, discontinuation of study, dismissal or withdrawal from the University. - 10.2.2 Extension of stay may be granted by discretion in a case-by-case manner. - 10.3 Student Card - 10.3.1 A student card must be used by the designated resident only and is not transferable.
-Misuse or falsification of the card is strictly prohibited. - 10.3.2 Residents must report to the Registry for any replacement of a lost/damaged card.
+- a.
+Residents are required to vacate their rooms on or before the deadline stipulated by the RCU, confirmation of withdrawal or termination of residency, out-bound exchange, leave of absence, deferment of study, discontinuation of study, dismissal or withdrawal from the University. - b.
+Extension of stay may be granted by discretion in a case-by-case manner.

+Student Card

+- a.
+A student card must be used by the designated resident only and is not transferable.
+Misuse or falsification of the card is strictly prohibited. - b.
+Residents must report to the Registry for any replacement of a lost/damaged card.